Defining Your Leadership Traits and Theories

 Perceptions vary.
 Ethical leadership influences the environment by demonstrating both acceptable and appropriate behaviors (Northouse, 2016).
 This might sound good at first, but a seemingly moral action can also be unethical.
 What this means is that it can vary from person to person but that it can also include unethical, hypocritical, and even ethically neutral types of influence (Shriberg, Kumari, & Shriberg, 2005).

 On the surface, any leader would be prized for having a strong moral or ethical position.
 However, leaders must be aware of the contrast.
 Killing people in the name of your god is an excellent example of this.
-What is considered either good or bad can vary based on upbringing, society, or even position?
+What is considered either good or bad can vary based on upbringing, society, or even position.
 Another example of this might be in the idea that Adolf Hitler or Joseph Stalin probably thought they were doing the right thing or that mafia members commit crimes while remaining loyal to their families.
 Regardless, ethics should always be considered when evaluating our leadership and the leadership of others.

-Each of these theories brings something valuable to the table, and there many more theories and perspectives that we could have considered in this evaluation.
-I often advocate a hybrid approach to leadership with a heavy lean towards Transformational Leadership.
+Each of these theories brings something valuable to the table, and there are many more theories and perspectives that we could have considered in this evaluation.
+I often advocate a hybrid approach to leadership with a heavy lean toward Transformational Leadership.
 We must remember that we can utilize the information even if we disagree with some of it because then we can recognize what not to do.
 For example, we can acknowledge that the Trait Theory is flawed and still take inventory of the traits that we aim to accentuate.
 We can also hone our skills and appreciate that while Skills Theory doesn’t guarantee a reliable result, it still provides us with a map to work from.

 The other theories are no different.
 We need to keep an eye on our behaviors and recognize that we do model the way.
 We also need to appreciate that everyone is different and that they will respond differently in different situations.
-Additionally, we too, will react and act differently in different circumstances, and different situations will likely call for varying responses or leadership styles.
+Additionally, we, too, will react and act differently in different circumstances, and different situations will likely call for varying responses or leadership styles.
 Furthermore, understanding that we all have different motivations is helpful.
 Any reminder that a follower is vital to the success of our leadership is a good thing.

 I am not a fan of Transactional Leadership, but I recognize that individual situations can call for it.
 When those situations arise, I can be mindful of what I don’t like about it and work to ensure that I avoid those elements.
 This has a lot to do with my ethical background, but I also recognize that there are many people that share neither my ethics nor my morals.
 This reminder helps me remain follower-focused and reorients me to my real goal of helping others live their best life.

 If I could choose between having ten followers or ten leaders on my team, I am going to select the ten leaders every time.
 I like the idea of transformational leadership because I would prefer to empower ten followers to become leaders.
-I prefer remaining vision-oriented and taking a steady approach to methodically set and achievable goals.
+I prefer remaining vision-oriented and taking a steady approach to methodically set achievable goals.
 However, I am aware that this approach is personality-driven and that I might lack attention to detail from time to time.
 This reminder keeps me in check and working towards self-improvement.

 Leadership is not all black and white.
 If there is a plus somewhere, there is likely going to be a negative somewhere else.
 This is similar to our victories.
 If we have one, there was probably a sacrifice that had to be made.
 A solid leader must keep this in mind at all times and live in that contrast.
 We must remember that we cannot address a challenge unless we are willing to face that challenge.
 This is especially true when we consider who we are as leaders.